-This is a directional mic that mounts on top of the Canon 70D and is plugged into the main camera body.
+This is a directional mic that mounts on top of the Canon 70D (or 80D) and is plugged into the main camera body.
 Meaning you won't have to spend time syncing up the external volume in post production.
 It basically makes it sound much better than with just the mic on the actual camera itself.
 That being said, I find that a lapel mic plugged in a Zoom H4N for example is still better quality, but takes a lot more time to sync up.

 RØDE Deadcat Furry Windshield Microphone

 If you are planning on filming outdoors, you're going to want to get yourself this gem.
 It doesn't get rid completely of the wind noises but it definitely helps!

 This is by far the most reliable and sturdy tripod of the entire Joby family (at least as far as I'm concerned).
 It's also the same "selfie stick" that Casey Neistat uses.
 Make sure to get the bullhead bundle too as it enables you to pivot the camera in multiple directions as well as quickly dismounting the camera if you need to change batteries.

 I bought this 2nd hand bad boy off my childhood friend Mickey, who is a film maker.
 Fun fact, this is the same Zoom H4N we used to film my video CV back in 2011 that went viral in 2012.
 In short, this is the business.
 Tim Ferriss used it to interview Arnold Schwarzenegger and my film-maker friend still uses it.
 You can plug in two XLR microphones or remote wireless lapel microphones.
 Meaning you could use it both for your podcast or/and your vlogs.
 However, you may want to consider getting the upgraded version Zoom H5.
 And if you're looking to co-host a podcast or have multiple guests, then you'll definitely want to get your hands on the Zoom H6 (as you can have up to four XLR microphones plugged in at the same time).